-It's easier than ever to fall victim to identity theft, it seems.
-Hacking is an ever-advancing art, and it's hard to believe that a thief can electronically gather your information from several feet away.
-Since it is technically possible, there are foil-lined pouches and lined wallets that block RFID-skimming from individual credit and debit cards.
+These days, it seems like it's easier than ever to fall victim to identity theft.
+Hacking is ever-advancing, and it's hard to believe that a thief can electronically gather your information from several feet away — but it is technically possible.
+That's why there are foil-lined pouches and lined wallets that block RFID-skimming from individual credit and debit cards.

 While wrapping your cards in metal may be effective in blocking fraud, the question is: Are these credit-card "foil hats" truly necessary?

 In short: No. More and more specialists agree that RFID-blocking is essentially modern-day snake oil, preying on fear to sell you something under a false sense of security.
 After careful research, we agree with Washington's Top News to "spend your cash elsewhere."

 That chip on your card?
 It is not RFID.
 In fact, it is an EMV chip designed to provide improved protection.
 If your card doesn't have the words PayPass or PayWave or an icon that looks like a wifi signal, you don't need to worry — and why pay more for an added feature you don't need?